 At its consultations, the Committee received reports, not only from each of the contracting parties concerned, but also from the International Monetary Fund respecting the nature of the balance-of payments difficulties confronted by these countries.
 The Committee gave particular attention to the considerations deemed to warrant continuation of such restrictions.
 In effect, both the International Monetary Fund and the Committee took cognizance of whether the individual countries were conforming to their obligations under the two agreements and made appropriate recommendations directed ultimately to the complete removal of the restrictions requiring sanction.
-The member countries involved in the consultations, the dates on which the consultations were held, and the authority under which the consulta-
+The member countries involved in the consultations, the dates on which the consultations were held, and the authority under which the consultations were conducted are as follows:

-Country GATT authority (Article No.) Date consultation was held or completed Chile Finland India Indonesia New Zealand Pakistan South Africa Spain Tunisia Turkey XVIII:12(b) XII:4(b) XVIII:12(b) XVIII:12(b) XII:4(b) XVIII:12(b) October 18, 1967 October 16, 1967 July 25, 1967 October 20, 1967 July 18, 1967 July 24, 1967 October 30, 1967 May 12, 1967 October 23, 1967 July 20, 1967
+Country GATT authority Date consultation was held or completed Chile Finland India Indonesia New Zealand Pakistan South Africa Spain Tunisia Turkey (Article No.) XVIII:12(b) XII:4(b) XVIII:12(b) XVIII:12(b) XVIII:12(b) XVIII:12(b) XVIII:12(b) XVIII:12(b) XVIII:12(b) XVIII:12(b) October 18, 1967 October 16, 1967 July 25, 1967 October 20, 1967 July 18, 1967 July 24, 1967 October 30, 1967 May 12, 1967 October 23, 1967 July 20, 1967